cloudfoundry/uaa/docs/UAA-Security.md

       resource-ids: clients

-The admin client can be used to bootstrap the system by adding additional clients (it can't really be used for much else in fact).
+The admin client can be used to bootstrap the system by adding additional clients (the intention is that it can't really be used for much else in fact).
 In particular, user accounts cannot be provisioned until a client with access to the `scim` resource is added.

 ### Demo Environment